DyingShades/justinluong.com/menu/Grasslandrestorationpractitioners.md

     headshot_alt: "Joshua Scoggin"

     bio: |
-      Joshua Scoggin is a production and collections data manager with NativeSeed Group, Supporting Hedgerow Farms' natice seed production and wildland collections.
-Hedgerow Farms supplies native seed for large-scale conservation, habatitat restoration, His work focuses on managing production and collection data so that restoration teams recieve genetically appropriate and source-identified seeds matched to project needs.
+      Joshua Scoggin is a production and collections data manager with NativeSeed Group, supporting Hedgerow Farms' native seed production and wildland collections.
+Hedgerow Farms supplies native seed for large-scale conservation and habitat restoration.
+His work focuses on managing production and collection data so that restoration teams receive genetically appropriate and source-identified seeds matched to project needs.

     tags:
       - "Seed Supply & Logistics"